 …but can I do it cheaper?
 DIY bath enamel paint cost only £9.99

 I’m glad, I don’t hear that often.
 It’s actually one of the signs to increase the prices, rather than go down.
 I do like the answer that some leading resurfacers put onto his website – ‘than which step would you like me to skip?’

-Doing the spraying application in the middle of the visit, is a cherry on a pie.
-It’s like an actor or musician (I know something about that too) when on stage, it’s just the final minutes of the long learning curve, after practice, preparation and finding what works best for the purpose.
+Doing the spraying application in the middle of the visit is a cherry on a pie.
+It’s like an actor or musician (I know something about that too) when on stage, it’s just the final minutes of the long learning curve, after practice, preparation, and finding what works best for the purpose.

 The technology change, chemistry evolved but if you don’t care, you won’t find any better products for your customer.
 I’m always checking what’s new for the sector, and what the competition is using (when possible to verify).
-For a long time now, I trust the Hawk Research Labs system – brand that is among the oldest on the resurfacing market.
+For a long time now, I trust the Hawk Research Labs system – a brand that is among the oldest on the resurfacing market.

 Do you really believe, that paying £10-30-50 pounds for a tin of paint, little instruction maybe a pair of gloves, roller and gloves will get you to the desired finish?
 If the answer is yes – great, happily you are not my client.

 Usually, you’ll get for what you pay for, and this means that it would be naive to expect the same results from DIY kits for less than a hundred pounds, as from professional resurfacing company.